police officer body worn body camera

 Video depicting eos by Utility cameras (formerly BodyWorn) and AvailWeb systems (now Polaris by Utility).

-BodyWorn by Utility (now eos by Utility) specializes in technology so officers can do what they do best while not worrying about turning on their cameras or keeping them steady during interactions.
-Utility’s BodyWorn camera technology can configure solutions to meet individual agency requirements and is the only company that automatically turns on cameras when officers dispatch.
+BodyWorn by Utility (now EOS by Utility) specializes in technology so officers can do what they do best while not worrying about turning on their cameras or keeping them steady during interactions.
+Utility’s police camera technology can configure solutions to meet individual agency requirements and is the only company that automatically turns on cameras when officers dispatch.

 “We’re living in interesting times when it’s necessary to bridge the gap between social issues and the evolution of policing in America.
 BodyWorn is positioned ‘best in class’ to meet the needs of this progression,” Jason Dombkowski.